Skip to main content

 Instructor: Dr. Rivoire

-Prerequisites: Grade of C- or better in CS 315 or consent of instructor.
+Prerequisites: Grade of C- or better in CS 315 and CS 355

 Finally, CS 495/496/497 are independent study, individual senior research projects, and internships, all by arrangement with a faculty member.
 If interested, talk to the faculty member with whom you want to work.